Probate & Estate Administration

 In many cases, you will need to be issued with a Grant of Probate in order to show you have the authority to do these things.

-Financial institutions such as banks, building societies and mortgage companies will need to see this document before they are able to speak to you regarding the accounts of the person who has died.
+Financial institutions such as banks, building societies and mortgage companies will need to see this document before they are able to deal with the accounts of the person who has died.

 How can we help?